GaryHostt/beginner_ERP_OIC/README.md

 If you are brand new to Oracle Integration, you may consider doing one of the 'Beginner Workshops' [here](https://garyhostt.github.io/Oracle_Integration/).

-For this workshop, you can download [Postman](https://www.postman.com/downloads/) or test your integration inside of OIC.
-For hitting your integration endpoitns from Postman, use basic auth and ensure your user has the necessary [IDCS role for OIC](https://docs.cloud.oracle.com/en-us/iaas/integration/doc/assigning-service-roles-oracle-integration.html), like how oicc0034 does.
+For this workshop, you can download [Postman](https://www.postman.com/downloads/) or [test your integration inside of OIC](https://docs.oracle.com/en/cloud/paas/integration-cloud/integrations-user/testing-integration-instances.html#GUID-A00BF42A-9A4F-4984-8B54-B3896066C0B2).
+For hitting your integration endpoints from Postman, use basic auth and ensure your user has the necessary [IDCS role for OIC](https://docs.cloud.oracle.com/en-us/iaas/integration/doc/assigning-service-roles-oracle-integration.html), like how oicc0034 does.

 ![](screenshots/user1.png)